Virginia Garcia Newberg Wellness Center

 Year

 SEA enjoys a longstanding partnership with VGMHC reaching back to the firm’s founding—our very first project was a new Virginia Garcia dental clinic.
 The Newberg Wellness Center, as with their other locations, is mission-driven and emphasizes those they serve in both program and design.
-This renovation and addition transforms the existing 1990s building into a modern, vibrant new facility inside and out.
+This renovation and addition transformed the existing 1990s building into a modern, vibrant new facility inside and out.
 The program includes a medical office with exam, treatment, and consult rooms, a dental office with operatories and x-ray spaces, a pharmacy, lab services, a multi-purpose wellness center, and administrative support areas.
+The clinic remained operational during construction, adding complexity and cost but demonstrating VGMHC’s commitment to patients having access to care.

 The design is informed by mid-century Mexican modern architects Luis Barragan and Ricardo Legorreta, a direct tie to Latinx culture as this is the community most closely connected to the wellness center.
-The main south elevation of the building is composed of a collection of colored box forms ranging from tan for the base massing block to a rich rust color for the pharmacy, wellness center and stair tower masses, and a vibrant gold for the main entry.
-The collection of forms is connected to an outdoor arcade running around the building's west, south, and east sides.
-The arcades are punctuated by gridded breezeblock screens that act as filters for the sun and provide colorful accents.
-Above the main blocks are the mass of the wellness center and an outdoor terrace that connects to the staff break area.
-Additional design elements like timber grids and deeply punched openings are inspired by mid-century Mexican modern.
+The main South elevation of the building is composed of a collection of colored rectilinear masses ranging from tan for the base massing block to a rich rust color for the pharmacy, wellness center and stair tower masses, and a vibrant gold for the main entry.
+The collection of forms is connected by an outdoor arcade running around the building's West, South, and East sides.
+The arcade is punctuated by gridded breezeblock screens that act as filters for the sun and provide colorful accents.
+Additional design elements like timber grids, heavy timber frames, and deep punched openings are also inspired by mid-century modern Mexican design.

 The outdoor spaces along the arcade include a community garden with raised beds for fresh herbs and vegetables, an outdoor plaza with tables and seating for lunch breaks, stopping points for patients, and a small pavilion for bike parking with a covered area housing bicycle repair tools available to the community.
-The project also incorporates a small landscaped child play area with raised berms and seating, and it will emphasize culturally appropriate art installations that enhance the built environment and create community—several large-scale murals are planned throughout the development.
-The site design also includes a walking exercise trail with intermittent exercise equipment.
-These elements support the client’s goal to provide a safe, engaged, and culturally-appropriate, welcoming environment.
+The community garden supports Virginia Garcia’s holistic approach to healthcare by increasing access to healthy ingredients for the cooking classes that they provide to their patients.
+The project incorporates a small landscaped child play area with raised berms and seating, and the site design includes a walking exercise trail with intermittent exercise equipment.
+These elements promote the client’s goal to provide a safe, engaged, and welcoming environment.

 Make it stand out

-Sustainability is integrated into the Newberg Wellness Center as well.
-The addition adds square footage to the north of the building and has a 6,000 sf roof sloped slightly to the south designed for solar panels.
+Sustainability is integrated into the Newberg Wellness Center’s design in numerous ways.
+By deciding to rehabilitate an existing building and retain a large amount of the existing site infrastructure instead of building new, the inherent carbon footprint is lowered.
+The addition adds square footage to the North of the building and has a 6,000 sf roof sloped slightly to the South, designed for solar panels.
 The roof can support roughly 80 kw of solar, enough to produce approximately 86,000 kWh per year.
-The project was awarded an Energy Trust of Oregon grant to incorporate a solar array on the addition’s roof and the expected pay-back period for the cost is a little over 4 years.
-The project also includes enhanced indoor air quality measures, sustainable product selections, enhanced exterior envelope performance, and whole wellness for staff and the community.
-The carpet we specified, supplied by Patcraft, contains an average of 61% recycled content and includes 762 square yards of Carbon Nuetral EcoWorx carpet tile.
+The project was awarded an Energy Trust of Oregon incentive and a Portland General Electric Renewable Development Fund Grant to incorporate a solar array on the addition’s roof and the expected pay-back period for the cost is a little over 4 years.
+The project also includes daylighting strategies, enhanced indoor air quality measures, sustainable product selections, enhanced exterior envelope performance, and a whole wellness approach that evaluates environmental, community, and financial impact equally in the design.

 Acknowledgements